Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Experiments

 \subsection{Ablation Study}

 We conduct ablation studies to analyze the effects of each module in our method.

-\textbf{Dataset Size and Noise Level:} We initially assess the impact of data size on training by comparing models with $20k$ and $80k$ steps using the offline dataset.
-Findings reveal that a too-small dataset hinders effective policy learning, but beyond a certain size, performance gains diminish.
-For the BC method, we extend the dataset size to 200k, 500k, and 100k steps, observing limited improvement.
-Next, we explore the impact of noise level in our approach, which employs a constrained policy to estimate Q values.
+\textbf{Dataset Size and Noise Level:} We assess the impact of the size of the offline dataset by comparing models trained with $20k$ and $80k$ steps.
+The result illustrates that limited dataset size impedes the performance of policy while incrementing the dataset beyond a threshold yields marginal performance improvement.
+For behavior cloning, we extend the dataset size to 200k, 500k, and 1000k steps, observing limited improvement.
+We also explore the impact of noise level in our approach, which employs a constrained policy to estimate Q values.
 Pure expert data may lead to Q-function overestimation, and excessive noise can compromise policy quality.
-Three datasets with varying noise levels are created, and the optimal performance is achieved by noise level 2, cautioning against extreme noise or reliance solely on expert data.
-The detailed dataset configuration and results are shown in the supplementary material.
+Three datasets are collected with varying noise levels, and optimal performance is achieved by noise level 2, cautioning against extreme noise or relying solely on expert data.
+The implementation details and results are shown in the supplementary material.

-\textbf{Text-conditioned Semantic Mask:} We validate the impact of the state representation for offline RL in EVT through extensive experiments.
+\textbf{Text-conditioned Segmentation Mask:} We also analysis the effectiveness of the state representation for offline RL in EVT.
 We categorize state representations into two groups: those with VFMs and those without.
+The inference times vary by integrating different models, implementation details can be found in the supplementary material.
 Our ablation includes DEVA, SAM-Track, E-SAM, and DINOV2, highlighting the benefits of VFMs when combined with text prompts and re-targeting mechanisms.
-The results are depicted in Figure \ref{fig:vis_abla}, confirming that VFMs with text guidance outperform others, as they effectively reduce background noise and enhance target identification.
-Notably, DINOv2’s temporal consistency leads to its superior performance over E-SAM.
-Our framework’s robustness is evident across different VFMs (DEVA and SAM-Track), indicating its adaptability to future advancements.
-Pure instance-level semantic masks or RGB images fall short due to their high-dimensional nature and noise.
+The learning curves are shown in Figure \ref{fig:vis_abla}, confirming that VFMs with text guidance outperform others, as they effectively reduce background noise and enhance target identification.
+In particular, DINOv2's temporal consistency leads to its superior performance over E-SAM.
+The generalization of our framework is validated across different VFMs (DEVA and SAM-Track), indicating its adaptability to future advancements.
+Instance segmentation masks or RGB images fall short because of their high-dimensional nature and noise.
 In contrast, text-conditioned masks bridge the domain gap, improving performance.
-This study highlights the importance of text-conditioned masks in EVT, enhancing the robustness and effectiveness of our framework and contributing to the advancement of computer vision.
+This study highlights the importance of text-conditioned masks in EVT, enhancing the robustness and effectiveness of our framework.